mikejohnson51/geog178_2019/README.md

 ### Winter 2019 *(January 7th - March 22nd 2019)*

 This is the section [website](https://mikejohnson51.github.io/geog178) for Geography 178/258, *Conceptual Modeling and Programing for the Geo-Sciences*, offered at the
 University of California, Santa Barbara.
-The webpage archves links to the weekly section slides, examples, downloads, and other useful info.
+The webpage archives links to the weekly section slides, examples, downloads, and other useful info.

+To get updates to this repo you can 'star' or 'watch' the repo.

 **Primary Instructor:** [Kyrstof Janowiz](https://geog.ucsb.edu/~jano/)